What is John Steed drinking?

 The Master Minds - he's pouring himself a whisky (Red Hackle de luxe Scotch Whiskey) at the bar in Sir Clive's house; a sherry at the parliament with the minister; a nightcup in a flask (brandy or whisky) in his room at the Ransack institute

-Too Many Christmas Trees - in Steed's flat a coffee (black) after the first nightmare scene; Mrs Peel spoils him and suggests they could "even have a bottle of Champagne"; two brandy at the first meeting with Storey; punch at the Christmas party; a nightcup with the sleeping pill, but Steed poured it all down the sink.
+Too Many Christmas Trees - in Steed's flat a coffee (black) after the first nightmare scene; Mrs. Peel spoils him and suggests they could "even have a bottle of Champagne"; two brandys at the first meeting with Storey; punch at the Christmas party; a nightcup with the sleeping pill, but Steed poured it all down the sink.

 The Cybernauts - Steed has a whisky at his flat when his colleague Gilbert is around.